sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 A Flashback serves as sort of a "mulligan" in those situations, but it also provides a way to develop your character's backstory and personality.

+After a player makes a flip, and before the GM describes the consequence of the flip, the player can declare they're going to `do a flashback`.

+The player spends 2 green tokens.
+Then they describe how something that happened in the past particularly prepared them for this situation.

+Then they can ignore the original flip, and flip again, with one level of advantage.  (eg, if they were doing a flip-three-take-worst flip, now they do a flip-two-take-worst)

+After they tell their flashback, the GM may allow them to spend additional green tokens for more advantage levels.
+This is a subjective judgement left up to the GM.

+### Mercy Flashbacks

+Players may find themselves in a situation where they forgot to do something when they had the chance, like use healing magic while they were resting, or leveling up a move before they left a steading, or getting some key information from an NPC before that NPC died.

+As long as the player and the GM both agree that the player had the necessary resources when the action was available, the GM may allow the player to spend those resources and effect that action now, as a "Mercy Flashback".

+The player must spend a green token, in addition to whatever cost the action incurs.

+Forgetting happens to the best of us, and there are lots of variables to keep track of, so the cost is kept "cheap" at only one green token.
+But there must be a cost.
+It is necessary to keep the flow of the game going.
+This is a game of improv storytelling, and improv means rolling with the punches sometimes.

 ## Critical Flip